 What Else Does This Mean?

-A low cervix also means you may need to empty your menstrual cup more frequently or consider a larger size, as your cervix could be dipping into the cup and taking away some of the space for blood to collect.
+A low cervix also means you may need to empty your menstrual cup more frequently or consider a larger size.
+This is because your cervix could be dipping into the cup, taking away some of the space for blood to collect.

-For the most part, standard-sized menstrual cups provide ample room to collect all your menstrual fluid within a 12-hour period – the maximum amount of time you can safely wear your cup before emptying and cleaning it.
+For the most part, standard-sized menstrual cups provide ample room to collect all your menstrual fluid within a 12-hour period.
+This is the maximum amount of time you can safely wear your cup before emptying and cleaning it.
 For some women, however, a heavy flow means that a “standard” menstrual cup isn’t quite enough space for 12-hour wear.

-The average menstrual cup holds around 20 mL of blood, whereas larger sizes can hold anything from 30 to 42 mL – much greater than a tampon or pad’s capacity.
+The average menstrual cup holds around 20 mL of blood.
+Larger sizes can hold anything from 30 to 42 mL – much greater than a tampon or pad’s capacity.
 If you’re trying to decide between the two Flex Cup sizes, here are the capacity stats:

-- The Slim Fit Flex Cup holds 22mL and is 43mm in diameter
+- The Flex Cup Size 01 holds 22mL and is 43mm in diameter

-- The Full Fit Flex Cup holds 30 mL and is 46mm in diameter
+- The Flex Cup Size 02 holds 30 mL and is 46mm in diameter

-For most individuals, either cup size will work – it really comes down to choosing the best fit for your comfort and capacity needs.
-If you’re a first-time cup user or have a light to medium flow, we recommend the Slim Fit.
-The Slim Fit should work out for heavy flows, as well, you just may find that you have to empty it and reinsert a bit more frequently.
-If you have a flow that is on the heavier side or have had multiple vaginal births, try out the Full Fit Flex Cup.
+For most individuals, either cup size will work.
+It really comes down to choosing the best fit for your comfort and capacity needs.
+If you’re a first-time cup user or have a light to medium flow, we recommend the Size 01.

-If you’ve poked and prodded, wiggled and tugged, and tried every menstrual cup option on the market but leaks are still resulting in a messy period, it may be that the cup isn’t the best choice for your unique anatomy.
+You’ve poked and prodded, wiggled and tugged.
+You tried every option on the market but leaks are still resulting in a messy period.
+It may be that the cup isn’t the best choice for your unique anatomy.

-So: you like the idea of an eco-friendly product that’s light on leaks but heavy on comfort, but the menstrual cup continues to let you down – and you don’t want to return to pads or tampons.
+So, you like the idea of an eco-friendly product that’s light on leaks but heavy on comfort.
+However, the menstrual cup continues to let you down, and you don’t want to return to pads or tampons.

 Enter the menstrual disc.

-If you’re having trouble with Flex Disc or Flex Cup and none of the solutions in this guide are helping, have no fear!
-Reach out to our team by submitting a request or call us at (800) 931-0882.
+Having trouble with Flex Disc or Flex Cup and none of the solutions in this guide are helping?
+Reach out to our team by submitting a request or text us at (800) 931-0882.